Doctor of Health Administration Degrees

-Students who seek an alternative to a PhD in Healthcare Management might explore other types of doctorate programs in healthcare administration.
-These degrees are more closely associated with administration and service.
+Students who seek an alternative to a PhD in Health Administration might explore other types of doctorate programs.
+These degrees are more closely associated with leadership and service.

 Many policy analysts have a degree related to a specific area of expertise, such as when a healthcare analyst has a medical degree.ii